Marshalltown, Iowa: Transportation

 Marshalltown has bus (Marshalltown Municipal Transit or MMT) and taxicab services.
 It is also served by Trailways Coach Nationwide.

 A municipal airport serves the county, approximately four miles north of town.
 The closest commercial airport is Des Moines International Airport, 53 mi miles to the southwest.

-There currently is no passenger rail service.
+Construction of the Cedar Rapids and Missouri River Railroad reached Marshalltown in 1862.
+This railroad was sold to the Chicago and North Western Railway in 1884, which itself was sold to Union Pacific Railroad in 1995.
+There has been no passenger rail service in Marshalltown since the last services there were discontinued in the early 1960s.